ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-From Open-Source Simplicity to Enterprise-Grade Protection: Choosing the Right Vulnerability… - <a href="https://medium.com/@scottwhoughton/from-open-source-simplicity-to-enterprise-grade-protection-choosing-the-right-vulnerability-d9d931420451" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Chaos to Chill: How We Turned PR Dependencies Into a Non-Issue - <a href="https://medium.com/@yonizabari/from-chaos-to-chill-how-we-turned-pr-dependencies-into-a-non-issue-fe789c08651a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Scott W Houghton`**
+✍️ **posted by `Yoni Zabari`**

-<blockquote>In today’s fast-paced DevSecOps environment, security isn’t an afterthought — it’s a core component of the development lifecycle.
-Whether…</blockquote>
+<blockquote>Dealing with PR dependencies in a microservices environment can feel like babysitting a bunch of codebases that just won’t play nice.
+One…</blockquote>

 <h3>2.
 Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>